nsingh06/Autonomous-Air-Traffic-Controller/README.md

 Description: Autonomous ATC will coordinate several quadrotors trying to simulate a TRACON environment.
 The quadrotors will be asked to follow a preset series of waypoints.
 Goal is to also establish communication giving commands similar to ATC directives like holding, new routing etc.

 Goals: For the project, Autonomous ATC will simulate following situations :
-a.
-Sequential take-off and landing
+* Sequential take-off and landing
-b.
-Parallel take-off and landing
+* Parallel take-off and landing
-c.
-Emergency landings
+* Emergency landings

 ### VIDEO
 [![](images/IMG_video.jpg)](https://www.youtube.com/playlist?list=PLuWLqb5ctXWFwknlIJluRaV9K4BDzSD1n)